Benjamin Netanyahu accuses Sir Keir Starmer of ’emboldening Hamas’

 Benjamin Netanyahu has accused Sir Keir Starmer of “emboldening Hamas”, after the British Prime Minister joined the leaders of France and Canada in calling for a halt to Israel’s military offensive and an end to restrictions on humanitarian aid.

-In a post on X on Thursday evening, the Israeli prime minister said Hamas wanted to “destroy the Jewish state” and “annihilate the Jewish people”.
+In a post on X on Thursday evening, the Israeli prime minister said Hamas wants to “destroy the Jewish state” and “annihilate the Jewish people”.

-“I could never understand how this simple truth evades the leaders of France, Britain, Canada and others,” Mr Netanyahu said.
+He said: “I could never understand how this simple truth evades the leaders of France, Britain, Canada and others.

 “I say to President Macron, Prime Minister Carney and Prime Minister Starmer, when mass murderers, rapists, baby killers and kidnappers thank you, you’re on the wrong side of justice.